honboey/wwe/README.md

 ## About the project

 This is a data visualisation project using the statistics of all the past and current WWE Championship title holders.
+The final product can be read on its [dedicated Observable page](https://observablehq.com/@honboey/wwe).

 The data from this project comes from:
 * Wikipedia's [List of WWE Champions](https://en.m.wikipedia.org/wiki/List_of_WWE_Champions)